pingcap/docs/tidb-resource-control.md

 - `DRYRUN`: no action is taken.
 The records are appended for the runaway queries.
 This is mainly used to observe whether the condition setting is reasonable.
 - `COOLDOWN`: the execution priority of the query is lowered to the lowest level.
 The query continues to execute with the lowest priority and does not occupy resources of other operations.
 - `KILL`: the identified query is automatically terminated and reports an error `Query execution was interrupted, identified as runaway query`.
 - `SWITCH_GROUP`: switches the identified query to the specified resource group for continued execution.
+After the query completes, the consequential SQL statements are executed in the original resource group.
+If the target resource group does not exist, the query stays in the original resource group.
 This option is introduced in v8.4.0.

 To avoid too many concurrent runaway queries that exhaust system resources, the resource control feature introduces a quick identification mechanism, which can quickly identify and isolate runaway queries.
 You can use this feature through the `WATCH` clause.
 When a query is identified as a runaway query, this mechanism extracts the matching feature (defined by the parameter after `WATCH`) of the query.
 In the next period of time (defined by `DURATION`), the matching feature of the runaway query is added to the watch list, and the TiDB instance matches queries with the watch list.
 The matching queries are directly marked as runaway queries and isolated according to the corresponding action, instead of waiting for them to be identified by conditions.
 The `KILL` operation terminates the query and reports an error `Quarantined and interrupted because of being in runaway watch list`.